soniaa28/ChessReplayC3P/README.md

 Before starting the implementation, we had to spend time understanding the existing codebase — its structure, class hierarchy, and interaction between the model and UI.
 This deep analysis was essential for identifying where to integrate the new functionality.
 It also helped us build a stronger mental model of the project’s architecture, which made it much easier to refactor and extend the existing code later on.

-# Refactoring and Implementation Tasks
+# Refactoring and Implementation Tasks - Sofia

 When implementing the Game Replay feature, the most important step was refactoring the existing codebase to make it modular and extendable.To support the new functionality, we had to restructure several parts of the system — mainly the MyChessGame class and the UI initialization logic.